 - Reduce the level of offending noise at source.

 - Insert a barrier to noise between its source and the acoustically sensitive location.

-Reducing the level of noise at source is usually the preferred approach, where feasible.
-For example, if a defective air-conditioning unit is excessively noisy, fixing or replacing the offending machinery is the best and usually the cheapest approach.
+Reducing noise at source is usually the preferred approach, where feasible.
+For example, fixing or replacing the offending machinery is the best and usually the cheapest approach if a defective air-conditioning unit is excessively noisy.

-A barrier to sound that is placed between the source of the sound and the receiving room (the acoustically sensitive location, the room we are trying to soundproof), be it a wall, a ceiling, a door or a window, must attenuate the sound sufficiently to meet the stated objectives.
-Acousticians say that the barrier introduces transmission loss (TL) to the path of the noise.
-Therefore, the required TL is the difference between the SPL of the noise source, and the tolerable SPL of the residual noise in the receiving room.
+A barrier to sound that is placed between the source of the sound and the receiving room (the acoustically sensitive location, the room we are trying to soundproof), be it a wall, a ceiling, a door, or a window, must attenuate the sound sufficiently to meet the stated objectives.
+Acousticians say the barrier introduces transmission loss (TL) to the noise path.
+Therefore, the required TL is the difference between the SPL of the noise source and the tolerable SPL of the residual noise in the receiving room.

-For example, if the offending noise is at SPL of 80 dB(A) (for example traffic noise, or loud shouting) and the background noise level in the receiving room is at SPL of 35 dB(A), we need to reduce the offending noise to less than the background noise level (typically by 3 dB(A) less) in order for the residual noise to be unnoticeable.
+For example, suppose the offending noise is at SPL of 80 dB(A) (for example, traffic noise or loud shouting), and the background noise level in the receiving room is at SPL of 35 dB(A).
+In that case, we need to reduce the offending noise to less than the background noise level (typically by 3 dB(A) less) for the residual noise to be unnoticeable.
 Therefore, the required TL is the difference between the two levels, which in this example is 48 dB.
 This required transmission loss roughly indicates that the STC of the wall assembly should be at least 48.

 The table below [from ref.
-8] provides basic guidance for answering the question about the STC value required to ensure a level of speach privacy.
-The table shows subjective description of soundproofing effectiveness of a wall assembly with given STC number.
-The unwanted speaker (noise) is on one side of the wall, a listener on the other.
+8] provides basic guidance for answering the question about the STC value required to ensure speech privacy.
+The table shows a subjective description of the soundproofing effectiveness of a wall assembly with a given STC number.
+The unwanted speaker (noise) is on one side of the wall, the listener on the other.